-10.0 Installation
+9.0 Installation

-Seagate Exos 10E2400 SAS disk drive installation is a plug-and-play process.
+Exos X16 disk drive installation is a plug-and-play process.
 There are no jumpers, switches, or terminators on the drive.

 SAS drives are designed to be used in a host system that provides a SAS-compatible backplane with bays designed to accommodate the drive.
-In such systems, the host system typically provides a carrier or tray onto which the drive needs to be mounted.
-Mount the drive to the carrier or tray provided by the host system using four M3 x 0.5 metric screws.
-When tightening the screws, use a maximum torque of 4.5 in-lb +/- 0.45 in-lb.
-Do not over-tighten or force the screws.
-Mount the drive in any orientation.
+In such systems, the host system typically provides a carrier or tray into which users need to mount the drive.
+Mount the drive to the carrier or tray provided by the host system only using 6-32 UNC mounting screws.
+The screws should be inserted no more than 0.140 in (3.56mm) into the bottom or side mounting holes.
+When tightening the screws, do not overtighten use a maximum torque of 6 in-lb.
+Users can mount the drive in any orientation.

 SAS drives are designed to be attached to the host system without I/O or power cables.
-If the intent is to use the drive in a non-backplane host system, connecting the drive using high-quality cables is acceptable as long as the I/O cable length does not exceed 10 meters (32.8 feet).
+If users intend the use the drive in a non-backplane host system, connecting the drive using high-quality cables is acceptable as long as the I/O cable length does not exceed 4 meters (13.1 feet).

 Slide the carrier or tray into the appropriate bay in the host system using the instructions provided by the host system.
 This connects the drive directly to the system's SAS connector.
 The SAS connector is normally located on a SAS backpanel.
-See Section 11.4.1 for additional information about these connectors.
+See Section 10.4.1 for additional information about these connectors.